marciof/Eon/specification/Specification.md

 ## `get` ##

-This symbol names a function that retrieves the value associated with a key.
+Retrieves the value associated with a key in a collection.
+If no collection is specified, the environment is used instead.

+If zero or more than two arguments are passed, it returns the result of `(debug 'parameter-mismatch)`.

+If the `map` argument isn't a map, it returns the result of `(debug 'type-mismatch)`.

 If the association does not exist, it returns the result of `(debug 'undefined-key)`.